 The three generic transformations between the four abstraction levels proposed in MARBLE™ are the following:

-The main objective of MARBLE™ is to provide a first version of business process models that, compared with business process redesign by business experts from scratch, represents a more efficient solution and a good start point to achieve business process archeology.
+The main objective of MARBLE™ is to provide a first version of business process models that, compared with business process redesign by business experts from scratch, represents a more efficient solution and a good start point to achieve business process archaeology.
 In addition, the business process redesign by experts from scratch might discard meaningful business knowledge that is only present in legacy information systems.
 Anyway, MARBLE™ supports the addition and integration of manual business activities together the discovered business processes.
 For this purpose, MARBLE™ defines a finite set of operations that business experts can carry out in the business processes at the end of the automate part of our method.

 MARBLE™ is defined as a generic framework to rebuild business processes because it defines the organization of the four abstraction levels as well as the guidelines to perform the three transformations between them.
 However, this generic framework must be instantiated for each kind of program language on which the system is based, for each reverse engineering technique that is considered to extract the legacy knowledge, and so forth.
-The following subsections depict the three specific transformations that show how the business process archeology is carried out.
+The following subsections depict the three specific transformations that show how the business process archaeology is carried out.

 Unsuccessful Installs in the last 7 Days: 0